dominion-framework/docs/_src/README.md

 }
 ```
 5. If names of required arguments has 'Id' suffix (e.g. `booksId`) it will be ignored in URL.

+6. If requested URL will not match any of existing handlers, server will respond `501 Not Implemented`.

 Note, all values extracted from URL are strings, consequently arguments in
 `handler` functions also are always `String` type.